Computing at the Tynings

 Tynings Coders are sharp and brave online, exploring technology and widening their skills ready for their digital future.

-At The Tynings we deliver the National Curriculum for Computing using a combination of discrete computing lessons focusing upon Programming and E-Safety, and a cross-curricular approach to wider computing skills such as data handling and animation.
+At The Tynings we deliver the National Curriculum for Computing using a combination of discrete computing lessons focusing upon E-Safety, and a cross-curricular approach to wider computing skills such as programming, data handling and animation.

-Our Computing road map (available here soon) shows the progression of skills that each year group builds upon.
+Our Progeramming road map shows the progression of skills that each year group builds upon.